National Butterscotch Brownie Day

 Fun Facts About Butterscotch

-Butterscotch is the main ingredient used to flavor brownies for National Butterscotch Brownie Day, so we thought that we’d take the time to investigate them further.
+Butterscotch is the main ingredient used to flavor brownies for National Butterscotch Brownie Day, so we thought we’d take the time to investigate it further.
 When we did, we discovered that butterscotch has a rich, storied history that we feel everyone should know about.
 Below are the facts we’ve uncovered about it and would like to now share with the world.

-- The word butterscotch was first used in Doncaster, England.
+• The word “butterscotch” was first used in Doncaster, England.

-- Butterscotch rose to popularity in the United States during the 19th century.
+• Butterscotch rose to popularity in the United States during the 19th century.

-- Butterscotch sauce is a popular dessert sauce in the U.S that’s poured over ice cream.
+• Butterscotch sauce is a popular dessert sauce in the U.S. that’s poured over ice cream.

-- Even when butterscotch isn’t actually used, people will refer to the flavor of brown sugar and butter as butterscotch flavor.
+• Even when butterscotch isn’t actually used, people will refer to the flavor of brown sugar and butter as “butterscotch flavor.”

-- The difference between butterscotch and caramel is mainly the sugar.
+• The difference between butterscotch and caramel is mainly the sugar.
 Caramel uses white sugar, while butterscotch uses brown sugar.

-- The difference between butterscotch and toffee is mainly how it’s cooked.
-Butterscotch is boiled to the soft crack stage, while toffee is boiled to the hard-crack stage.
+• The difference between butterscotch and toffee is mainly how it’s cooked.
+Butterscotch is boiled to the soft crack stage, while toffee is boiled to the hard crack stage.

-- The largest butterscotch candy was made in Trondheim, Norway, and weighed approximately 3,500-pounds.
+• The largest butterscotch candy was made in Trondheim, Norway, and weighed approximately 3,500 pounds.
 It was made in August of 1997.

 Observing National Butterscotch Brownie Day